bitmark-inc/feral-file-docs/close-ups/#9_Something Flaring and Shimmering With a Quicksilverish Body To It_EN.md

-# “Something Flaring and Shimmering, With a Quicksilver-ish Body To It”

 Composer Jan St. Werner on [Polyarrythmia](https://feralfile.com/exhibitions/polyarrythmia-dbb), his solo exhibition of nine audio works released through Feral File.

 <sub>This conversation happened on September 16, 2021 between Jan St. Werner and Casey Reas.</sub>